 With the cost of camcorders decreasing while the functionality and ease of production of videos increases, relative amateurs (compared to highly-trained professional film or ENG [Electronic News Gathering] teams) can and do produce acceptable films very economically directly into digital formats which can be distributed either over the organization’s Intranet, the Internet or on Compact Disk.

-Typically the initial formats will be avi or mpg but there are a number of inexpensive editing tools, for example Pinnacle and ULead Video Studio, enabling:
+Typically the initial formats will be mp4, avi or mpg but there are a number of inexpensive editing tools, for example Pinnacle and Corel Video Studio, enabling:

 - Transition effects

-- Overlay of the main video track with another
+- Overlay of the main video track with other video tracks

-- Addition of titles in many forms and fonts
+- Addition of titles in many positions, forms and fonts

 - Addition of voice over and / or background music